MCP runtime authorization

 How does Veto's MCP gateway differ from MCP server permissions?

-Can Veto prevent tool poisoning attacks?
+How does Veto limit tool poisoning attacks?

 Does Veto work with self-hosted MCP servers?